Boost Software Testing Efficiency

 Security Testing

 Security testing involves identifying flaws in the security systems of an app or website.
-This test helps prevent security breaches and keeps the software secure from viruses and malicious programs.
+This software testing type helps prevent security breaches and keeps the software secure from viruses and malicious programs.
 It also helps check the security and strength of the authentication and authorization processes.

 a) Penetration Testing